What is this topic about?

 Without a doubt, if you have emails being delivered for addresses at your domain - you have MX records.
 So all MX records should be copied to Netlify.

-It is also quite common for TXT records to be required for the sending of emails, for example for SPF and DKIM.
+It is also quite common for TXT records to be required for the sending of emails - for example for SPF, DKIM, and DMARC.
 Please copy all your TXT records as well.

 Other record types: A, AAAA, CNAME